 Phishing emails aim to trick you into clicking malicious links or opening malicious attachments.
 The attachments might even include fake images or icons to make it look like the sender is sharing or sending a document you are expecting.
 Fake links might be hyperlinked so that the display text seems legitimate, but the hyperlinked address is malicious.
 See an example here.

 What can I do to help identify/confirm a phishing attempt:

 - Tap or click the display name to see if the email address matches/is valid

 - Hover over (or long-press on mobile) links to check if the URL address matches the display text

 - Check the Phish Bowl to see if the email you received has already been reported

 What can I do to prevent future phishing attempts?

-- Pay attention to the new external email notification banners that have been activated on UTmail+ (Microsoft 365) to help staff, faculty and students identify emails originating outside the University.
+- Pay attention to the email notification banners that helps staff, faculty and students identify emails originating outside the University.